greg-md/php-view/docs/Renderer.md

 ## getSection

-Get section content.
+Get a section.

 ```php
 getSection(string $name, string $else = null): string
 ```

 `$name` - Section name;
-`$else` - If the section doesn't exists, you see this content.
+`$else` - If the section does not exists, you see this content.

 ## push

-Start or add content in a stack.
+Start a pusher or push contents in the stack.

 ```php
 push(string $name, string $content = null): $this